imgntn/darkroom/README.md

 Use **WASD** or the **arrow keys** to move around.
 Press the space bar to perform the action the level requires... definitely a work in progress!
 Press **Escape** at any time to open the settings overlay and remap the movement or interaction keys.
 Your choices persist locally.
 Press **R** during a puzzle to quickly restart your attempt.
+Press **L** to open the leaderboard overlay and view top puzzle times.

 ## Local Development